Sun-starved Britons flood to Spain's Mallorca after restrictions eased

 “I booked two weeks ago and was prepared to quarantine for 10 days afterwards.
 We were just very lucky,” said Georgia Dover, 20.

-Unlike neighbouring Portugal, where COVID-19 cases have spiked lately, fanned by the highly contagious Delta variant, Spain has seen only a moderate increase in the past days and the infection rate remains near its lowest level since August. read more (Graphic on global cases and deaths)
+Unlike neighbouring Portugal, where COVID-19 cases have spiked lately, fanned by the highly contagious Delta variant, Spain has seen only a moderate increase in the past days and the infection rate remains near its lowest level since August.
+(Graphic on global cases and deaths) tmsnrt.rs/34pvUyi

 Travellers from the European Union must also show a negative test.